Boundary transfer matrices arising from quantum symmetric pairs: Boundary transfer matrices for quantum affine symmetric pairs

 \subsection{K-matrices for Kirillov-Reshetikhin modules}

-Recall that a Kirillov-Reshetikhin (KR) module is an irreducible object in $\cC$ with trivial Drinfeld polynomials except for one, say associated to node $i \in \Ifin$, where the roots are given by a geometric progression in $\bsF$ with ratio $q_i$ (see \eg \cite{CP94, Her06} for more details).
-Suppose that $V, W \in \cC$ are KR modules and that $\phi$ is restrictable: the subdiagram $\Ifin$ of finite type is $\tau$-stable and contains $X$.
-Then, by \cite[Thm.~7.8.1]{AV22b}, in \eqref{KVz:RE} $\psi$ can be replaced by a diagram automorphism.
+Recall that a Kirillov-Reshetikhin (KR) module is an irreducible object in $\cC$ with trivial Drinfeld polynomials except for one, say associated to node $i \in \Ifin$, where the roots are given by a geometric progression in $\bsF$ with ratio $q_i$ (see, \eg \cite{CP94, Her06} for more details).
+Suppose that $V, W \in \cC$ are KR modules and that $\phi$ is $\tau$-\emph{restrictable}, \ie the subdiagram $\Ifin$ of finite type is $\tau$-stable (or, equivalently, $\tau$ fizes the affine node).
+Then, up to a gauge transformation, $K_V(z)$ and $K_W(z)$ satisfy a generalized spectral reflection equation replace \eqref{KVz:RE} where $\psi$ is replaced by a diagram automorphism, see \cite[Thm.~7.8.1]{AV25a}.

-The study of solutions of spectral reflection equations in various special cases, see \eg \cite{RV18,KOW22}, suggests the following conjecture.
+The study of solutions of spectral reflection equations in various special cases, see, \eg \cite{RV18,KOW22}, suggests the following conjecture.

-\begin{conjecture} Symmetrizable invertible solutions of \eqref{KVz:RE} in tensor products of KR modules with $\psi$ equal to a diagram automorphism are rescaled actions of the grading-shifted universal K-matrix associated to a QSP with generalized parameter constraints as described in Section~\ref{prob:generalizedconstraints}. \end{conjecture}
+\begin{conjecture} Consider the equation \eqref{KVz:RE} with $\psi$ replaced by a diagram automorphism.
+Symmetrizable invertible solutions of this equation in tensor products of KR modules are rescaled actions of the grading-shifted universal K-matrix associated to a QSP of affine type with generalized parameter constraints as described in Section~\ref{prob:generalizedconstraints}. \end{conjecture}

 \begin{remark} Conversely, by \cite{RV18} there are non-symmetrizable invertible solutions of \eqref{KVz:RE}, some of which cannot be obtained by taking limits of symmetrizable solutions.
-The general description of the corresponding coideal subalgebra $B \subset U_q(\fkg)$ is an open question.
+The general description of the corresponding coideal subalgebras $B \subset U_q(\fkg)$ is an open question.
 It appears that only the \emph{triangular q-Onsager algebra}, which embeds into $U_q(\wh\fksl_2)$, has been explicitly described, see \cite{BB13}. \rmkend \end{remark}